Remedial Education at School (DE)

 The Master of Arts in Special Education with a specialisation in Special Educational Needs Teacher imparts theoretical and practical skills for teaching children and adolescents in need of special educational support.
-Students learn about different forms of disability by studying the basics of various forms of such.
-They also learn how to diagnose, assess the effectiveness of interventions; they acquire the ability to use teaching and learning methods effectively and are able to plan lessons for pupils with special educational needs.
+On the basis of current research, students acquire pivotal knowledge on different forms of disability.
+They learn to familiar themselves with diagnostic procedures and instruments, to assess the effectiveness of different special education interventions.
+The students acquire the ability to use teaching and learning methods effectively and are able to plan lessons for pupils with special educational needs.

 Profile of the study programme

-The study programme is aimed at holders of a Bachelor's degree in one of the following subjects: teaching for mainstream education, speech and language therapy, psychomotricity, remedial education, social pedagogy, special education, educational sciences, psychology or ergotherapy, or holders of a Bachelor's degree obtained in an integrated teacher training course for Secondary Level I (not a teaching qualification).
-During the Master course, students build on the knowledge obtained during their Bachelor programme.
+The study programme is aimed at holders of a bachelor's degree in one of the following subjects: teaching for mainstream education, speech and language therapy, psychomotricity, remedial education, social pedagogy, social work, special education, educational sciences, psychology or ergotherapy, or holders of a bachelor's degree obtained in an integrated teacher training course for Secondary Level I (not a teaching qualification).
+Based on the respective aforementioned bachelor students complete one or two supplementary programmes.

 The study programme provides students both with sound theoretical bases and practical teaching skills.
 Closely following research findings, the programme covers the following topics: basic knowledge about different forms of disability, a reflection on deviation and normality, diagnosis, evaluation of the effectiveness of interventions, special teaching and learning methods, and planning lessons for pupils with special educational needs.